-Give yourself at least 3 to 4 hours break from green and enjoy milky white snow captured valley tour at Solang valley derives its name from two separate words namely, Solang (the village nearby) and Nullah (Water Stream).
-Lying between Solang Village and Beas Kund, this is a stunning valley situated at a distance of about 13km from Manali, it is best known for its awe inspiring views and lots of games and adventurous activities like trekking, climbing, mountain biking, paragliding and skiing.
+Give yourself at least a 3 to 4 hours break from green and enjoy a milky white snow captured valley tour at Solang valley derives its name from two separate words namely, Solang (the village nearby) and Nullah (Water Stream).
+Lying between Solang Village and Beas Kund, this is a stunning valley situated at a distance of about 13km from Manali, it is best known for its awe-inspiring views and lots of games and adventurous activities like trekking, climbing, mountain biking, paragliding and skiing.

 From Solang Nullah, one can get a magnificent view of the glaciers, the snowcapped peaks near the Rohtang Pass and vast plains of snow and ice.
 The altitude of Solang valley is such that it offers a perfect place to engage in recreation in the snow and go skiing on the slope.